- So how to hire Python software development engineers?

 - When vetting a tech partner, you should pay special attention to:

-The problem is the tech talent is very scarce.
-The global demand is high, especially when looking for digital product designers or developers using the hottest technology, such as Python and Django framework.
-Python has overtaken Java and is the most popular backend technology according to the newest "Stack Overflow Developer Survey 2019".
+The problem is that tech talent is very scarce.
+The global demand is high, especially when looking for digital product designers or developers using the hottest technology, such as Python and Django frameworks.
+Python has overtaken Java and is the most popular backend technology according to the newest "Stack Overflow Developer Survey 2021".

 There are several reasons for this.
 Python is a universal (you can do almost everything with it), user-friendly, and very productive programming language.
 There are extensive libraries and third-party modules and frameworks (including solutions for Machine Learning and Artificial Intelligence).
 Finally, Python, when deployed correctly, is fast and scales up well.